| News | Local Authorities

 *updated April 2023

-In August 2022, the LEVI pilot scheme was launched.
-Nine local authorities including Dorset, Durham, and Warrington were awarded funding for EV charging.
-The scheme funded 1,038 charge points.
+In August 2022, the Local Electric Vehicle Infrastructure (LEVI) Capability Fund pilot scheme was launched.
+Nine local authorities including Dorset, Durham, and Warrington were awarded funding for improving their local EV charging infrastructure.
+The scheme provided EV charging grants for 1,038 charge points.

 In February 2023, a further £22 million of government funding and £17 million of private investment was allocated via the expansion of the pilot scheme.
-Three of the original LEVI pilot schemes were able to expand, whilst 16 new pilot scheme areas were funded.
+Three of the original LEVI pilot schemes were able to expand, whilst 16 new pilot scheme areas were funded to provide EV charging for local authorities.

-We dive into what local authorities need to know about the LEVI fund, including both the capability and capital funds, why they should apply, and how to elevate their applications.
+We dive into what local authorities need to know about the LEVI fund, including both the capability and capital funds, why they should apply, and how to elevate their applications to achieve their goals of local EV infrastructure.

 Why should Local Authorities apply for the fund?

 As the shift to a net zero transportation system in the UK continues, a strong public EV charging network has never been more important.
-Such is affirmed by the fact the Government has already spent more than £2 billion to help the transition to zero emission vehicles, and their extension of the funding currently available for local authorities further highlights the necessity of EV charging in broader efforts to meet net zero targets.
+This is confirmed by the fact the Government has already spent more than £2 billion to help the transition to zero-emission vehicles, and their extension of the funding currently available for EV charging for local authorities further highlights the necessity of EV infrastructure in broader efforts to meet net-zero targets.

-With the funding offered through the scheme, local authorities have an opportunity to establish or accelerate the long-term stability and growth of their local EV charging networks.
+With the funding offered through the scheme, local authorities have an opportunity to establish or accelerate the long-term stability and growth of their local EV charging networks and infrastructure.
 Increased infrastructure will lead to increased confidence in EV ownership, meaning electric mobility will become a viable and attractive option for current and prospective residents for years to come.
+What’s more, as cities up and down the country choose to implement Low-Emission Zones (LEZ) or Ultra-Low-Emissions Zones (ULEZ), the local population will expect additional funding to be allocated to aid the transition and ensure they are not adversely financially affected.
+This is especially true of cities where the majority of people live in flats or houses without a drive, and therefore cannot install their own EV chargers.

-This funding can also increase the capacity local authorities have for engaging with EV charging, particularly through the employment of staff to drive their infrastructure strategies and procurement via the capability fund.
+This local EV charging funding can also increase the capacity local authorities have for engaging with EV charging, particularly through the employment of staff to drive their infrastructure strategies and procurement via the LEVI capability fund.

 What is the LEVI Capital Fund?